-Millions of Americans currently take acid reflux or ulcer medications and many have had problems finding the right drug and dose.
+Millions of Americans currently take acid reflux or ulcer medications.

 Your genes are the main factor in determining the level of these enzymes in your liver — if you have too much of the enzyme, you process the medication too quickly, too little of the enzyme and the medication builds up in your bloodstream potentially causing adverse reactions or side effects.